Leichte Sprache

 The open art museum inspires.

-The open art museum unleashes emotions.
+The open art museum releases emotions.

-The open art museum invites visitors to engage in an open exchange.
+The open art museum invites open exchange.

 The open art museum promotes diversity in art and in the art world.